berryamin/Python/Python-3/Doc/library/multiprocessing.rst

    If the reply matches the digest of the message using *authkey* as the key then a welcome message is sent to the other end of the connection.
-Otherwise :exc:`AuthenticationError` is raised.
+Otherwise :exc:`~multiprocessing.AuthenticationError` is raised.

-.. function:: answerChallenge(connection, authkey)
+.. function:: answer_challenge(connection, authkey)

    Receive a message, calculate the digest of the message using *authkey* as the key, and then send the digest back.

-   If a welcome message is not received, then :exc:`AuthenticationError` is raised.
+   If a welcome message is not received, then :exc:`~multiprocessing.AuthenticationError` is raised.

 .. function:: Client(address[, family[, authenticate[, authkey]]])